davideastmond/newsaggregator/readme.md

 - #### Custom ad hoc topic searches
   - Any user (regardless if signed in) can search ad hoc for news articles by date and by topic.
 - #### UI Responsive
-  - App looks good in mobile and/or web format
+  - App is responsive to a variety of screen sizes

 - #### Bookmarked Articles
   - Authenticated users can save articles for reading later.
   - Authenticated users can remove articles from their bookmark list
     #### Cache Implementation
-    - Caching system introduced to keep track of saved bookmarks across feed, news and headline pages, minimizing use of database.
+    - Caching implemented to keep track of saved bookmarks across feed, news and headline pages, minimizing use of database.

 ### Future Feature ideas